 If you have lived overseas for a period of more than one year you must obtain a police certificate from those countries as well.
-You must request this yourself.
+You must request this yourself and it must be sent direct to the Council.
 The New Zealand Immigration Service details the procedure to obtain a certificate in each country that will be acceptable to Council.
 Please do not obtain a Police certificate of a type other than specified there.
-The certificate must be current at the time of you application to sit the exam and be registered as a midwife and you should not aply for your certificate until you are ready to make tyour application (consistant with the processintg time for police checks in the country concerned).
+The certificate must be current at the time of your application to sit the exam and be registered as a midwife and you should not aply for your certificate until you are ready to make tyour application (consistant with the processintg time for police checks in the country concerned).

 Registrations with Other Health Practitioner Authorities

 If you are registered with any other health regulatory authorities, you are required to provide a Certificate of Good Standing from those authorities with your application which must be sent direct to the Council.
 Authorities have standard procedures for the supply of this information.

 If you are registered with the Nursing Council of New Zealand, you need only tick the box.
 The Midwifery and Nursing Councils have an agreement to exchange this information.

 The ability to communicate in and comprehend the English language is a specific requirement for registration under the HPCAA.
 If English is not your first spoken language, you will be asked to demonstrate a reasonable level of proficiency before you can be registered by sitting an English language proficiency test.